Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: Canonical and microcanonical ensembles of weighted networks

-which represents the expected weight of the link connecting nodes $i$ and $j$.
 As we will discuss in detail is Sec.~\ref{sec_BEC}, Eq.~\eqref{average-edges-1-1} has the form of Bose-Einstein statistics, where $\langle w_{ij} \rangle_{\vec{\beta}}$ plays the role of an expected occupation number for the state labeled by nodes $i$ and $j$.
 In an appropriate `low-temperature' regime, BEC can emerge into the model through the divergence of the occupation number $\langle w_{ij} \rangle_{\vec{\beta}}$ for one (possibly degenerate) `ground state' (corresponding to $\beta_i+\beta_j\to 0^+$), while the occupation number for the other states remains finite~\cite{park2004statistical,squartini2017maximum,garlaschelli2009generalized}.
 This discussion requires a series of considerations that we leave for later.
 For the moment, we notice that Eq.~\eqref{average-edges-1-1} allows us to determine the special value ${\vec{\beta}}^*$ corresponding to the given strength sequence ${\vec{s}}^*$.
 Summing over all nodes $j\ne i$, the average value of the strength of node $i$ is

 whence we can reformulate Eq.~\eqref{eq_soft} as

 which fixes the unique parameter value $\vec{\beta}^*$.
 Notably, this value is also the one that maximizes the \mbox{(log-)likelihood}~\cite{garlaschelli2008maximum,squartini2017maximum}, i.e.